michaelwp/student_attendances/README.md

 3. **Absent Requests Tab**:
    - Paginated list of all absence requests with status badges
    - Create new absence requests with date and reason validation
+   - Real-time list updates when new requests are created (auto-refresh functionality)
    - Delete pending requests (approved/rejected cannot be modified)
    - Status tracking (Pending, Approved, Rejected) with color-coded indicators